 - 30+ festivals every month (cinema, music, science, theatre, food, education, sports, etc.)

-There’s another Saint Petersburg — in the USA: it’s a city full of sun, palm trees and beaches.
+For instance, there’s another St. Petersburg — in the USA: it’s a city full of sun, palm trees and beaches.

-This US Saint Petersburg was founded by Russian immigrant Pyotr Dementiev, investor and railway owner.
+This US St. Petersburg was founded by Russian immigrant Pyotr Dementiev, investor and railway owner.
+Dementiev wanted to build a railroad crossing Florida from west to east.
+Eventually, new settlements appeared along the new railway line.

-So when you ask how many days to spend at Saint Petersburg, I only can tell you that I’ve been living here for more than 15 years and still, I can’t say I’ve seen everything!
+That is to say, when you ask how many days to spend at St. Petersburg, I can’t give you the right answer.
+I’ve been living here for more than 15 years and still, and I was not able to see/visit everything!

-For more pictures of Saint Petersburg, check this gallery.
+By the way, for more pictures of St. Petersburg, check this gallery.